Child and Youth Protection

 - Submission and verification of three (3) personal references

-This applies to priests, deacons, parish staff, teachers, coaches, and parent volunteers.
+This applies to priests, deacons, parish staff, teachers, coaches, and adult volunteers.

 2 - Psychological Evaluation for Clergy